Continuous and flash glucose monitoring

 - Children and young people aged under 21 years with type 1 diabetes

-- People with type 1 diabetes aged 21 years or older who have valid concessional status and have a high clinical need
+- People with type 1 diabetes aged 21 years or older who have valid concessional status

 - Women with type 1 diabetes who are actively planning pregnancy, pregnant, or immediately post-pregnancy

 - Children and young people under 21 years with conditions very similar to type 1 diabetes who require insulin.

 To submit an application, a completed Continuous and Flash Glucose Monitoring Access form prepared and signed by a health professional authorised to certify eligibility, should be:

 - emailed to the NDSS at firstname.lastname@example.org (preferred option), or